 In the 1960s, most of the countries in the world had their own capacity to meet their own demand but by 2000, most countries were able to meet their own needs by importing resources from other nations.
 Environment and ecology were the common sources for all the countries to meet up their demand.
 By the late 20th century environmental problems were becoming global in scale.
 The energy crisis during the early 1970s had shown up that global communities were too much dependent on the nonrenewable resource.
 In parallel, the greater concern for human values was discovered.
-The growing unease and its investigation by UN gave most widely quoted definition of sustainability and sustainable development in the report “our common future” that “sustainability development is a development that meets the needs of the present without compromising the ability of future generations to meet their own needs”.
+The growing unease and its investigation by UN gave most widely quoted definition of sustainability and sustainable development in the report “our common future” that “sustainable development is a development that meets the needs of the present without compromising the ability of future generations to meet their own needs”.
 It implies with business activities and entrepreneurship skills.
 The definition actually focuses on two key concepts.
 Those are needs and the limitations.
 For the business enterprise, sustainability could mean the adopting of strategies and activities that meet the needs of the firm and its stakeholders today while protecting, sustaining and enhancing the human and natural resources needed for the future.
-It is actually about balancing social, environment and economic concerns.
+It is actually about balancing social, environmental and economic concerns.

 For Bhutan in creating a sustainable world means creating new ways for people to live and thrive while keeping the planet’s ecosystem healthy, alive and sustained for the future generations.
 Bhutan as a developing country with small size in area and population will face challenges in the sustainability of entrepreneurship if entrepreneurs don’t adopt important measures in sustaining business activities alive in the country.
-For now the country’s population in harnessing natural resources and energy label is expected to be at a balance somehow but with increasing population every year would increase their needs and wants exponentially.
+For now, the country’s population in harnessing natural resources and energy label is expected to be at a balance somehow but with increasing population, every year would increase their needs and wants exponentially.
 The crisis might occur not just by the Bhutanese population consumerism but foreigners can even contribute to the controversy if the products are exported to a huge amount or if more foreigners are welcomed inside the country.

-The era of modern business strategy have spread over in such a Himalayans region like Bhutan and have shown impact in terms of economy and living styles but sustainability remained as a global concern.
-The modern way of business itself has a high risk of bringing down the sustainable resources.
+The era of modern business strategy has spread over in such a Himalayans region like Bhutan and have shown impact in terms of economy and living styles but sustainability remained a global concern.
+The modern way of a business itself has a high risk of bringing down the sustainable resources.
 So firstly government should even play a role in making policies with regard to higher exports whereby limiting consumers could even track down the sustainability issues.
-Even though the size of the country small it has an adequate natural resources for the least people living in the country to enjoy with for today and for future.
+Even though the size of the country small it has adequate natural resources for the least people living in the country to enjoy with for today and for future.

 Bhutan has adopted many holistic approaches in terms of sustainable development.
 GNH as a development paradigm has its all advantages in sustaining those precious resources from converting them to products at large scale.
 Such kind of development policy would ensure almost all of the sustainable goals.
 Along with GNH values, sustainable goals as follows can also be adopted for sustainability entrepreneurship in Bhutan.
 They are